By Ian Fraser

 Barnier said the European Council and the European Parliament have allocated a budget of €1.25 million to launch “the pilot project for the funding of a European financial expertise centre which would directly benefit consumers and non-industry stakeholders” and hinted that Finance Watch is a strong contender to receive the grant.

-Expect the squeals of complaint from the Square Mile to intensify!
+Expect the squeals of complaint from the Square Mile to reach a crescendo